-Most of us know where we want to live.
-Some of us may thrive living in the centre of the city with an abundance of amenities at the doorstep, while others prefer the village-atmosphere of suburbia.
-But no matter which you prefer, there are some common necessities we all look for when seeking our next home.
+Most of us know where we want to live - some like the vibrancy of inner-city lifestyles while others look for the village atmosphere of suburban life.
+No matter which you prefer, here are a few common necessities we all look for when seeking our next home.

 Proximity to work

-When full-time work can take 8-9 hours out of the day, it makes sense many of us strive to live in a location close to our place of employment.
-If you work in the city, you’ll want to look at places in inner-city suburbs which put you within 5-6km of the CBD.
-Alternately, seek out apartments which place you no further than 20-30 minutes of work so you can spend less time in transit.
+When full-time work can take between 8-9 hours of the day, it makes sense that many of us strive to live close to work.
+If you work in the city, you may consider looking for an apartment or townhome in the inner-suburbs - putting you within 5-6km of the CBD.
+If this isn’t viable, consider an apartment that places you no further than 20-30 minutes from your work - so you can spend less time commuting.

-As we become increasingly aware of our impact on the earth, more people than ever are seeking alternate transport.
-If you’ve ever lived in a rental, you’ll have noticed more people attended inspections where the home was located within a 10-15 minute walk or less of a train station, tram stop or bus line.
+As we become increasingly aware of our impact on the environment, we’re reducing our reliance on cars in favour of public transport.
+If you have ever inspected a rental, you will have certainly noticed more people attend inspections where the home is located within a 10-15 minute walk of a train station, tram stop or bus route.

-You should do the same when looking to buy an apartment.
-Alternatively, if you ride a bike as your main mode of transport, look out for projects near bike paths, or if you have a car sharing account, ensure there’s a parking pod nearby.
+Consider the same when looking to buy an apartment or townhome.
+A well connected public transport system not only supports the environment but also offers increased connectivity and an easier lifestyle.
+Alternatively, if you ride a bike as your main mode of transport, look out for developments near bike paths.
+If you have a car sharing account, ensure there’s a parking pod nearby.

-Walk around your potential new neighbourhood and time how far away your potential new address is from the closest supermarket and medical clinic.
-Can’t go without a barista-made coffee in the morning?
-Make sure there’s at least one good café within walking distance.
+Walk around your potential new neighbourhood and time how far your new home is from the closest supermarket or medical clinic.
+If you need a coffee before work, make sure there is a cafe nearby to make your morning ritual easier.

-If you’ve started your own family or are looking to, you’ll want to be located in a good education catchment zone.
-In Melbourne, the south-eastern corridor is well known for its array of prestigious schools, while in Sydney this is in the north-west.
+Whether you already have a growing family or are thinking about starting one, you will want to be located in a good education catchment zone.
+In Melbourne, the south-eastern corridor is well known for its array of prestigious schools while in Sydney this is in the north-west.

-Sure, preferences change with your age and life stage, and personal preference, but the above are the basics you’ll want to seek out when looking to buy an apartment.
+Sure, preferences change with lifestyle and age, but the above are a few basics you may want to consider when looking to buy a new apartment or townhome.